Nursing Home Neglect Lawyer in Ohio and West Virginia

 Nursing homes are frequently involved in lawsuits.
 Some are sued by federal or state agencies while others involve specific family or friends who suspect abuse or negligence.
 Nursing homes usually have very skilled attorneys of their own who are kept on retainer full time.

-You will need to talk with an attorney who has experience in dealing with nursing homes, and who has knowledge of federal and state nursing home laws and regulations.When we accept nursing home negligence cases, we work on a contingent fee.
+You will need to talk with an attorney who has experience in dealing with nursing homes and knowledge of federal and state nursing home laws and regulations.When we accept nursing home negligence cases, we typically work on a contingent fee.
 There is no fee if there is no recovery.
-If you suspect that your loved one is the victim of neglect or preventable injuries at a nursing home or long-term care facility, contact us.
-Fields, Dehmlow & Vessels, LLC has the expertise you need.
-Call 740-374-5346 or fill out our contact form.
-We are here to help.
+If you suspect that your loved one is the victim of neglect or preventable injuries at a nursing home or long-term care facility, contact us at 740-374-5346 or fill out our contact form.